Last Updated on June 22, 2022

 Either to be able to teach that at a university later or today, there are so many different places that employ sports scientists as a broad category to do exercise testing and prescription.
 Some are there for elite athletes like Gatorade and Nike.
 Others are for corporate entities where they are just providing those resources for their employees.
 I have seen opportunities really expand in the last 10 to 20 years, and I think they are going to continue to expand in the years ahead.

 There are also things that I had never envisioned when I was a student.
-We have here locally three or four athletic trainers who work full time at Amazon.
+We’ve got just here locally 3 or 4 athletic trainers.
+Their full time job is working at Amazon.
 We’ve got others that work for Pacific Gas and Electric.
 Over time, these industries have discovered that this sports prevention and treatment specialist, which is the athletic trainer, is really good at keeping those employees healthy or getting them healthy again.
 Working within their corporate healthcare system, they’re seeing great rewards and returns on that investment.
 Those opportunities just continue to expand, and I think that’s a really exciting component of the opportunity especially in the field of athletic training.

 Here on the West Coast, that’s one thing that we have a real benefit of, is having a lot of professional sports, a lot of sport industry in this state.
 You can do sports year-round [here in California].
 There are really a lot of opportunities.
 We send students up to the Bay Area and they’ll often interact with the Bay Area professional teams.
 They’ll work with the facilities folks, administrative folks, athletic trainers, or do internships or summer camps.